Gov. Inslee orders sweeping restrictions on indoor gatherings, restaurants, bars, gyms as COVID-19 cases surge in Washington state

 Social, economic and cultural life in Washington will grind to a halt at 11:59 p.m.
 Monday night, as Gov. Jay Inslee orders broad restrictions and shutdowns for restaurants, theaters, gyms and all indoor gatherings in an effort to slow the state’s burgeoning coronavirus epidemic.

 Inslee, Sunday morning, ordered restaurants and bars to shutdown indoor service and to limit outdoor service to parties of five or less.
 Indoor gyms and fitness centers must also shutdown.
 Same with movie theaters, bowling alleys and museums.
-Indoor gatherings with people outside your household will be prohibited unless participants have quarantined and tested negative.
+Indoor gatherings with people outside your household will be prohibited unless participants have quarantined for at least a week and tested negative.

 “Today, Sunday, November 15, 2020, is the most dangerous public health day in the last 100 years of our state’s history,” Inslee said in prepared remarks.
 “A pandemic is raging in our state.
 Left unchecked, it will assuredly result in grossly overburdened hospitals and morgues; and keep people from obtaining routine but necessary medical treatment for non-COVID conditions.”